 For me, this day was neither.
 It was just a day.
 I’m beginning to see how normal and ok regular ‘ol days are.
 I had a few plans but otherwise didn’t feel its magic.
 Didn’t step out into it in any real way to experience any shift, any movement out of darkness and into light away from this mood that has been lurking in the shadows for weeks.

 I didn’t want to write another blog about my health or my worries, and instead hoped I’d find inspiration elsewhere.
 But this darkness culminating in this darkest of days has mirrored my days of late.
-I hope tomorrow’s light will cut through it shredding it into bits that erode into nothing.
-I didn’t mindfully breath deep today.
+I hope tomorrow’s light will cut through it, shredding it into bits that erode into nothing.
+I didn’t mindfully breathe deep today.
 I just breathed.

 In the flurry of recent appointments, today I forgot and then I remembered.
 I forgot about the big picture as I stayed busy these last 7 weeks moving through milestones and biopsies, scars and scans.
 Today I remembered the treatments I’ll start December 27th and then the break I’ll get in April, then the other treatments after that and the medication beyond.
 I remembered the happy that took hold when I learned about things like negative nodes and margins and how I thought surgery marked the end and the beginning, the end of worry and the start of healing.
 I rejected the journey and instead made it a timeline.
 It was behind me and everything was ahead.